elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust.md

 url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
 score: -1.0
 related_article1:
-    id: 161970
+    id: 162024
-    title: >-
-        How does the reactivity of hydrogen differ from that of oxygen?
+    title: What is the significance of electron removal in the ionization process?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-differ-from-that-of-oxygen
+    url: /learn/chemistry/questions/what-is-the-significance-of-electron-removal-in-the-ionization-process
 related_article2:
-    id: 161936
+    id: 162032
-    title: >-
-        Describe the process of ionization and its effects on the charge of particles.
+    title: How does the reactivity of iron with oxygen lead to rust formation?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-iron-with-oxygen-lead-to-rust-formation
 related_article3:
-    id: 161760
+    id: 162027
-    title: >-
-        How does the removal of electrons lead to the formation of ions?
+    title: How does the appearance of a substance relate to its physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
+    url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
 related_article4:
-    id: 161970
+    id: 161994
-    title: >-
-        How does the reactivity of hydrogen differ from that of oxygen?
+    title: How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-differ-from-that-of-oxygen
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article5:
-    id: 161750
+    id: 161991
-    title: >-
-        What is the role of oxygen in combustion reactions?
+    title: How does the process of shaving wood represent a physical change?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
+    url: /learn/chemistry/questions/how-does-the-process-of-shaving-wood-represent-a-physical-change
 ---

 &nbsp;